-We have found no empirical evidence for an impact of the introduction of new gTLDs on incidental or invalid query volumes (Finding 5, respectively Finding 6).
-Although Finding 5 allows us to exclude the existence of a significant impact of new gTLDs to incidental query volumes surrounding delegations, this does not mean that we can exclude any impact of new gTLDs.
-Also, the contribution of new gTLDs to invalid queries is somewhat ambiguous: while we observe that the query volume for 'applied-for, but non-delegated new gTLDs' is actually higher compared to the query volume for delegated new gTLDs (though still small compared to the total query volume), it is dominated by queries for the invalid domain names .home and .corp.
-These query volumes have been large for years before the new gTLD program was introduced, and therefore most likely unrelated to the applied-for new gTLDs.
+We have found no empirical evidence of an impact of the delegation of new gTLDs on incidental or invalid query volumes (Finding 5 and Finding 6, respectively).
+Although Finding 5 allows us to exclude the existence of a significant impact to incidental query volumes surrounding delegations, this does not mean that we can exclude any impact.
+Also, the contribution of newly delegated gTLDs to invalid queries is somewhat ambiguous: while we observe that the query volume for 'applied-for, but non-delegated new gTLDs' is actually higher compared to the query volume for delegated new gTLDs (though still small compared to the total query volume), it is dominated by queries for the invalid gTLDs .home and .corp.
+These query volumes have been large for years before the New gTLD Program was introduced, and are therefore most likely unrelated to the applied-for new gTLDs.